Research By: Vijay Kumar - Lead Tech Researcher

-Last year, I spent an entire weekend manually writing 800 lines of boilerplate React components for a new client dashboard.
-I felt like a genius.
-On Monday, a junior dev walked in, wrote a 3-line prompt into Claude, and generated the exact same architecture in 45 seconds.
-It was embarrassing.
-It felt like someone had just told me that all my hard-earned coding skills were completely useless.
+Will our skills stay relevant, or will AI eventually take the entry-level jobs we are studying for?
+We spent an entire weekend manually writing boilerplate React components for a class project.
+On Monday, another student walked in, wrote a 3-line prompt into Claude, and generated the exact same architecture in 45 seconds.
+It felt like someone had just told us that all our hard-earned coding skills were completely useless.

-But after the panic subsided, I realized something important.
-The junior dev had the code, but he didn't know how to securely connect it to our legacy Postgres database without creating a massive SQL injection vulnerability.
-He had the bricks, but he didn't know how to build the house.
+But after the panic subsided, we realized something important.
+The other student had the code, but they didn't know how to securely connect it to a Postgres database without creating a massive SQL injection vulnerability.
+They had the bricks, but they didn't know how to build the house.

 The Skill Change Index (And Why You Shouldn't Panic)